-There is another connection of Americans to Canada in the matter of liquor, less creditable than their ordered introduction of whiskey to Upper Canada.
+There is another connection of Americans to Canada in the matter of liquor, less creditable than their more orderly introduction of whiskey to Upper Canada.

-It is referred to in the National Film Board documentary The Days of Whiskey Gap from 1961, which you can view here.
-The film was directed by Colin Low and narrated by Stanley Jackson whose bios you can read in Wikipedia.
-They were highly respected professionals, indeed Low’s award-winning work influenced some American film-making including by Stanley Kubrick.
+It is highlighted by the National Film Board documentary, The Days of Whiskey Gap.
+From 1961, you may view it here.
+The film was directed by Colin Low and narrated by Stanley Jackson, whose bios you can read in Wikipedia.
+Both were highly respected professionals, indeed Low’s award-winning work influenced some American film-making, including by Stanley Kubrick.

-Jackson was famous for almost creating a certain NFB style.
-The precision and cadence of his voice illustrated well the educated Canadian accent of the mid-20th century.
-It’s still heard among the older generation here but is disappearing fast.
-(One feature was the breathy “wh” sound, as when he pronounces “white”).
+Jackson was famous for almost creating a NFB documentary style.
+The precision and cadence of his voice illustrates, incidentally, the educated Canadian accent of the mid-20th century.
+It’s still heard among the older generation here but is fast disappearing.
+One feature is the breathy “wh” sound, eg. when he pronounces “white”.

-The film is mainly concerned with Western settlement and policing in general, not so much the liquor issue which was a prime reason to create the North West Mounted Police, now the Royal Canadian Mounted Police.
-Aged persons are interviewed who participated in settling the Canadian west, one, an ex-Mountie, showed his scars from skirmishes with Indians.
+The film mainly deals with Western settlement and policing, not so much the liquor issue.
+Booze though was a prime reason to create the North West Mounted Police, now the Royal Canadian Mounted Police.
+Aged persons are interviewed who helped settling the Canadian west.
+One, an ex-Mountie, shows his scars from skirmishes with Indigenous peoples.

-Whiskey Gap is a passage in the Milk River Hills in southern Alberta through which Americans smuggled liquor into the Northwest Territory.
-There was a sparsely settled locality there, now a ghost town.
+Whiskey Gap is in the Milk River Hills in southern Alberta, a passage through which Americans smuggled liquor into the Northwest Territory.
+The Gap featured a sparsely settled locality, today a ghost town.